thruthesky/fireflutter/docs/comments.md

 - category
   * String
-  * The category of the forum where the comment's post belong.
+  * The category of the forum where the comment`s post belong.
   * Category is not saved in RTDB since it is accessible in post but it is important in the model.
 - postId
   * String
   * The id of the post where the comment is commented.
-  * Post's Id is not saved in RTDB since it is accessible in post but it is important in the model.
+  * Post`s Id is not saved in RTDB since it is accessible in post but it is important in the model.

 ## CommentView Widget